maxpatiiuk/text-hoarder/README.md

-# Calendar Plus
+# Text Hoarder

+> WORK IN PROGRESS

 - [ ] Review all code and remove unused/simplify
 - [ ] Decide if tests are needed

 - [ ] Add github repository description and meta (home url, setup url)
-- [ ] Add description and meta data for github app
+- [ ] Add description and meta data for github app (and "Add a note to users")
 - [ ] Design extension icon and update src/public/images
 - [ ] Add documentation & screenshots & video (compare to calendar plus
       documentation)
 - [ ] Add description and action.default_title in manifest.json
 - [ ] Add to portfolio
 - [ ] Submit to Chrome Web Store and post link in several places
+- [ ] In GitHub App settings, set "Make this GitHub App public" to allow others to install the app

 Features: